-The decision as to how to reassess objectives that are retaught is the option of the classroom teacher.
+The decision on how to reassess retaught objectives is the classroom teacher's option.
 However, there must be evidence that reassessment has occurred.
-Reassessment procedures should be consistent across grade levels or the campus as determined at each campus.
+Reassessment procedures should be consistent across grade levels or the campus, as determined at each campus.
 Reassessment is required for major grade assignments in which a student makes below a 75.
-Student accommodations/ modifications shall be provided during reassessment in alignment with LPAC and ARD decisions.
+Student accommodations/modifications shall be provided during reassessment in alignment with LPAC and ARD decisions.

-Documenting Reassessment
+o Documenting Reassessment